grafana/agent/docs/sources/configuration/integrations/cloudwatch-exporter-config.md

 # static_job

 A static job allows one to scrape an individual CloudWatch metric.
-For that, metrics needs to be fully qualified, specifying the following: means, the following attributes of a CW metric need to be specified in order for the agent to find it:
+For that, metrics needs to be fully qualified, specifying the following:
 1. `namespace`: For example `AWS/EC2`, `AWS/EBS`, `CoolApp` if it were a custom metric, etc.
 2. `dimensions`: CloudWatch identifies a metrics by a set of dimensions.
 For example, all `AWS/EC2` metrics are identified by the `InstanceId` dimension.
 3. `metrics`: Metric name and statistics.